AbagailKaitlin/election-analysis/README.md

 ### 4. The total number of votes each candidate won

-#### 5. The winner of the election based on popular vote
+### 5. The winner of the election based on popular vote

 ## Election Audit Results

-Summarized election results:
 Election Results: (https://github.com/AbagailKaitlin/election-analysis/blob/main/analysis/election_results.png)

 Total votes in the congressional election: 369,711